 - Heat vegetable oil in a large pan.
 Brown the chicken and then add the sauce.

 - Simmer for 10 minutes and then add the bananas, parsley.
-Heat for a few more minutes and then you are ready to serve.
+Heat for a few more minutes and then serve.